 Another example is the unified model of disk-jet coupling in stellar-mass black holes \cite{FENDER2004,MCCLINTOCK2006}, where there is a mixture of physical quantities (such as the luminosity of the accretion disk calculated by adopting simple models) with simple raw measurements (such as a hardness ratio built with the detector counts of the \emph{Rossi X-ray Timing Explorer} (RXTE) in the $6.3–10.5$~keV and $3.8–6.3$~keV energy bands).
 Also the use of qualitative terms such as soft and hard can generate significant misunderstandings, because they depends on the energy band considered.

-Back to scaling laws, it is worth stressing that Heinz \& Sunyaev's \cite{HEINZ} theory really apply to physical quantities: jet luminosity\footnote{Although the authors often refers to $F_{\nu}$, the jet synchrotron flux at a given frequency, Eq.~(8) clearly shows that it is a luminosity \cite{HEINZ}.}, mass of the central black hole, accretion rate.
+Back to scaling laws, it is worth stressing that Heinz \& Sunyaev's \cite{HEINZ} theory really apply to physical quantities: jet luminosity, mass of the central black hole, accretion rate.
 There are plenty of publications with simple and approximate equations to calculate these quantities from observations.
 So, why not use them?
-Don't be lured by the myth of model-independent measurements: it is exactly a myth\footnote{Again, Heinz \& Sunyaev \cite{HEINZ} stated that their laws are model independent, but they fail to highlight that their starting assumptions are the self-similarity of the jet shape and the synchrotron emission as the dominant radiative process.}.
+Don't be lured by the myth of model-independent measurements: it is exactly a myth\footnote{Heinz \& Sunyaev \cite{HEINZ} stated that their laws are model independent, but they fail to highlight that their starting assumptions are the self-similarity of the jet shape and the synchrotron emission as the dominant radiative process.}.
 The scaling laws are still confirmed by using derived physical quantities (\cite{FOSCHINI2014,FOSCHINI2017}), so that one has no more need to clutch at straws by cherry picking the right sample to make the fundamental plane work.
 In addition, since these scaling laws refer to the relativistic jet, the central compact object does not necessarily need to be a black hole.
 Jets from accreting neutron stars can also fit well in the Jet Power-Disk Luminosity Plane ($P_{\rm jet}-L_{\rm disk}$, JD-plane, \cite{FOSCHINI2014,FOSCHINI2017}) forming the low-mass branch of the XRBs.
 The corresponding branch of the AGN population is represented by NLS1s.
 Therefore, the mass of the central compact object is the main driver of the unification, not the states of the accretion disk (cf \cite{FALCKE2004,YUAN2014}).